NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 8. Use drawn nets connect components that are closely related (e.g., between the caps and the microcontroller in the BBB schematic)
 9. Use named nets to connect separate “sub units” of your schematic.
 For instance, use drawn nets to connect all the capacitors to your IMU, but use named nets to connect your IMU to the microcontroller.
 10. You should not use any libraries other than `quadparts_prebuilt.lbr`, your `custom_*.lbr`, and your `LEDs.lbr`.
-11. Schematic symbols should all be aligned to 0.1in grid.
+11. Schematic symbols and wires should all be aligned to 0.05in grid (or, even better 0.1in grid).
 12. Labels for nets (created using the 'label' tool) should need to placed on the net the label.
 This means the label's location (which is marked with a '+') needs to be on top of a corner or end of the net.
 This guards against "drifting labels" that seem to be attached to another net.

 ### The Microcontroller

-Here's the schematic for the BBB without the voltage regulator.
-It's the reference design for your microcontroller, the radio, and the associated circuits.
+Here's the schematic for the Basic Breakout Board (BBB) without the voltage regulator.
+It's the reference design for your microcontroller, the radio, and the programming headers.

+Why did I give a picture of hat you need to build?
+Because reference designs are a very common practice in real PCB designs.
+Why reinvent the wheel?

 ![Microcontroller schematic](images/microcontroller.png)

 You should use the schematic as a guide for constructing the microcontroller portion of your schematic.
+Build it from parts from `quadparts_prebuilt.lbr`:

+1. Use one of the `ANT_PCB...` variants for the antenna.
+There's a left and right-handed version.
+Depending on your ultimate board design, you might one or the other.
+2. `B1` is a 'balun'.
+Pay attention to the pin numbers.
+3. Use the `0.45x0.45` button.
+4. Replace one of the green LEDs with your red LED.
+5. You can use either variant for the `AVR_SPI...` header.
+The surfacemount one takes up more space (see it on your remote, under the LCD).
+The throughole one is more compact (as seen on the FCB).

+You might notice that some of the symbols for the parts seem backwards.
+This is because they are 'mirrored'.
+There's a mirror tool or your can mirror parts by editing their properties.

 There are some changes you will need to make to this schematic based on what's required by the other components.
 This is just a starting point for your circuit.

 If you have questions about the parts attached directly to the microcontroller (including the radio), the first place to turn is the microcontroller datasheet.

 ### The IMU

 The IMU datasheet contains all the information you will need to use connect the IMU to the microcontroller.
 A few things to keep in mind:

 1. The IMU datasheet is not the best.
 If something doesn't make sense search the pdf.
-2. There are actually two logical devices in this package: the accelerometer/gyroscope (A/G in the datasheet ) and the magnetometer (M).
+2. There are actually two logical devices in this package: the accelerometer/gyroscope (referred to as 'A/G' in the datasheet ) and the magnetometer ('M').
 3. Both devices will operate in I2C mode only and connect to microcontroller via I2C.
 4. You must follow all the recommendations regarding external capacitors attached the IMU.
 5. You will need to take care to configure the IMU's I2C addresses.
 It has two: One for the gyroscope and accelerometer and another for the magnetometer.
 The address for the gyro and accelerometer should be set to `1101011`.
 For the magnetometer it should be `0011110`.
 You should read the datasheet to learn how to do this.